joshSzep/therobotoverlord-mono/docs/technical-design.md

     content TEXT NOT NULL, -- Canonical English storage only status VARCHAR(20) NOT NULL CHECK (status IN ('pending', 'approved', 'calibrated', 'rejected')), overlord_feedback TEXT,
-    created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), approved_at TIMESTAMP WITH TIME ZONE
+    submitted_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), -- Used for chronological display ordering created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), approved_at TIMESTAMP WITH TIME ZONE,

+    INDEX idx_topic_submission_order (topic_id, submitted_at)
 );
 ```